Darin Michael Lazarus Stewart

 Research

-I endeavor to be a critical and poststructural scholar and educator focused on empowering and imagining futures that sustain and cultivate the learning, growth, and success of minoritized groups in U.S. higher education institutions.
-My work is informed by an intersectional framework that recognizes both the lived experiences of individuals with multiple marginalities, as well as the material effects of interlocking systems of oppression.
-I am most interested in the philosophy and history of higher education, institutional transformation toward realizing equity and justice, and how higher education environments function within society and as a crucible for the learning and development of minoritized student, staff, and faculty populations.
+My work is grounded in critical and post-structural frameworks that support imagining futures that sustain and cultivate the learning, growth, and success of minoritized groups in U.S. higher education.
+I seek to elevate recognition of the intersectionality of both lived experiences and interlocking systems of oppression.
+My research is reflected in three themes: the philosophy and history of higher education, institutional transformation toward greater equity and justice, and higher education (both institutions and as a social structure) as a crucible and liminal space.

-My scholarship broadly has included conceptual writing about trans students in cisgender-centered postsecondary environments; religion, faith, spirituality, and secularity; the philosophical foundations of U.S. higher education; qualitative research methods; and, issues of diversity, equity, inclusion, and justice in U.S. higher education.
-These research and scholarly foci have produced four books, 55 articles and 37 chapters, as well as 158 invited and refereed presentations receiving funding from 10 internal and external grants.
+My scholarship also has included conceptual writing about trans students in cisgender-centered postsecondary environments; religion, faith, spirituality, and secularity; the philosophical foundations of U.S. higher education; qualitative research methods; and, issues of diversity, equity, inclusion, and justice in U.S. higher education.
+These research and scholarly foci have produced four books, 97 articles and chapters, as well as 181 invited and refereed presentations, and receiving funding from 12 internal and external grants.

 Areas of Research